NYC Debt Defense & fALSE ADVERTISING Attorney

 Case Dismissed for Process Server's Failure to Produce Records at Traverse Hearing

-In the case at bar, said the court, where the process server maintained and presented no records whatsoever, the case for dismissal was even stronger than in Ndiaye.
+In U.S. Bank Nat.
+Assoc. v.
+Murillo, the absence of any records by the process server led the court to a more decisive dismissal than in Ndiaye.
+The court emphasized the importance of record-keeping in upholding legal standards, especially in the context of foreclosure actions.
 Accordingly, "this Court, recognizing the sound policy of preventing questionable service practices, finds that the process server, Mr. Cardi, was required to keep records in accordance with GBL § 89-u, and that his failure to produce such records at the traverse hearing, as required by 22 NYCRR § 208.29[2], is unlawful and constitutes grounds for dismissal for lack of jurisdiction."

 [1] Under GBL Article 8, a process server is defined as a person, other than an attorney or a party to an action acting on his own behalf who (a) derives income from the service of papers in an action; or (b) has effected service in five or more actions or proceedings in the twelve month period immediately preceding the service in question.
 GBL § 89-t